justinborromeo/miscellaneous-programming-notes/JavaVirtualMachine.md

     - Native method stack: Holds native method info.
 3. Execution Engine
     - Interpreter: Interprets and executes Java bytecode (a form of instruction set designed for efficient execution by a software interpreter)
-    - JIT Compiler: Eliminates need for certains methods to be reinterpreted every time they are run (see section on Hotspot Optimization).
+    - JIT (Just-in-Time) Compiler: Eliminates need for certains methods to be reinterpreted every time they are run (see section on Hotspot Optimization).
 Instead, it is compiled to native code, which executes faster.
 4. Native Method Interface: Interacts with the Native Method Libraries and provides the Native Libraries required for the Execution Engine.
 5. Native Method Libraries: A collection of the Native Libraries which are required for the Execution Engine.